louisbove84/Article-Rating-Predictor/README.md

 ________________________________
 ## Final Results

-The final CNN model is a result of hyperparameter tuning of the base model and data set expansion utilizing image augmentation.
-The final model increased the test accuracy from ***51%*** to ***65%***.
+The final results from the superviesed models shows that ... model produced the best results in order to predict the popularity of an article based on its title.

  Confusion matrices from the base and final model are shown below for comparison.

 <p align="center">
   <img src="Images/Model_compare.png">
 </p>

+Results from the transfer learning model shows...
 _______________________________________
 ## Tools Used

 ***Database:***

-Data Storage: AWS S3<br>
+Data Storage: CSV Files

 ***Python:***

 Data Gathering: Pandas<br>
-Data Analysis: AWS Sage Maker, Tensor Flow, Keras, Pandas, Scikit-Learn<br>
+Data Analysis: Google Colab, Tensor Flow, Keras, Pandas, Scikit-Learn<br>

 ***Visualization:***